lydell/eslint-plugin-simple-import-sort/README.md

 No. This is intentional to keep things simple.
 Use some other sorting rule, such as [import/order], for sorting `require`.
 Or consider migrating your code using `require` to `import`. `import` is well supported these days.

+The only `require`-like thing supported is TypeScript import assignments like `import Thing = require("something")`.
+They’re much easier to support since they are very restricted: The thing to the left of the `=` has to be a single identifier, and inside `require()` there has to be a single string literal.
+This makes it sortable as if it was `import Thing from "something"`.

 ### Why sort on `from`?

 Some other import sorting rules sort based on the first name after `import`, rather than the string after `from`.
 This plugin intentionally sorts on the `from` string to be `git diff` friendly.